adarshakb/es6-workshop/README.md

 Z[0] = 4; //ERROR!

 ```

-/**
- * Arrow functions
+## Arrow functions
- * - cannot give a name... sometimes a problem when debugging in stack trace anonymous function as i
+- problem is cannot give a name... sometimes a problem when debugging in stack trace anonymous function as i
- * - only expression without {}
+- only expression without {}
- */

 /**